The Ears and the Eyes (and the GPS trackers)

 These devices take different forms : microphones, cameras, geolocation devices.
 Targeted spaces can be all the spaces we go through : buildings, vehicles, public space.
 These practices are sometimes legal, authorized by a judge for example, and sometimes not, done illegally by intelligence agencies.

-We noticed the lack of informations available around us concerning this kind of surveillance.
+We noticed the lack of information available around us concerning this kind of surveillance.
 What is the real use of these devices by intelligence agencies?
 Which kind of devices are used?
 In which contexts?
 How efficiently?
 What can we do to oppose this kind of surveillance?

 We want to gather informations about this subject.
 We want to focus on surveillance carried out by intelligence agencies and political police against individuals or groups doing subversive actions.
-Also, we limit ourselves to the study of physical surveillance devices hidden in the spaces inhabited by the suveilled individuals and groups (so we won’t talk about other kind of surveillance such as shadowing, phone-tapping and Internet surveillance).
+Also, we limit ourselves to the study of physical surveillance devices hidden in the spaces inhabited by the surveilled individuals and groups (so we won’t talk about other kind of surveillance such as shadowing, phone-tapping and Internet surveillance).

 What you will find on this website